 When you contact us, we will arrange for one of our Assessors to visit you free of charge with no obligation involved.
 They will ask you about your health and the kind of assistance or support you feel you need to remain living independently at home.
 We will ask you about what matters to you.
-(We carry out this full assessment on all our Clients with an emphasis on independence and what matters to you, rather than dependence).
+(We carry out this full initial assessment on all our Clients with an emphasis on independence and what matters to you, rather than dependence).
 We will discuss with you what support you want from your care package and who you may already have available to help you remain an active part of your community.
 We try to identify if there is any way we can help you access social or educational groups within your own community to enhance your social activities and interaction.
 Our intention is to ensure that you have a voice and control over how you receive the care or support we can provide you.

-Following this conversation with you, if you agree that you need some support at home from us, we will talk to everyone who would be involved in your care with your consent, and draw up an outcome focused personal plan of care/support with you.
+Following this conversation with you, if you agree that you need some support at home from us, we will talk to everyone who would be involved in your care with your consent, and draw up an outcome focussed personal plan of care/support with you.
 We will involve professionals such as your GP, social worker or district nurse, and people who provide informal care to you such as your friends, family or neighbours, in this process.
 We will only contact those who provide informal care to you with your consent.

 Some of the things we can help you with are listed below:

 - Help with everyday tasks you are unable to do yourself such as:

 Cooking a choice of meal for you, or preparing a meal with you to cook with the assistance and support of a carer.